 The cult of Cosme and Damião went through a strong religious syncretism in Brazil, as the two saints also became associated with religions of African origin, such as Candomblé and Umbanda.
 Despite being perceived by Christians as protectors of doctors, for Candomblé and Umbanda, Cosme and Damião were associated with protective figures for children.

 This had a huge impact on Brazilian culture.
 People who needed help from São Cosme and São Damião (especially in health matters) made promises.
 In return, to please these saints, they began handing out candy to children free of charge.
-In other words, a tradition that combines both Christian and African religions and practices!
 That is why every September 27th, if you are in Brazil, you will see people handling out small bags full of candy for children.

 If you want to read more about Brazilian religions, we have just the right Dica for you!